-Credit Restrictions: Enrollment is restricted; see the Introduction to

-Courses and Curricula section of this catalog.
+Credit Restrictions: Enrollment is restricted; see the Introduction to Courses and Curricula section of this catalog.

-Fall and/or spring: 15 weeks - 0 hours of independent study per week exam not required.
+Fall and/or spring: 15 weeks - 0 hours of independent study per week

-6 weeks - 2.5-10 hours of independent study per week 8 weeks - 1.5-7.5 hours of independent study per week
+Summer: 6 weeks - 2.5-10 hours of independent study per week 8 weeks - 1.5-7.5 hours of independent study per week

 Grading/Final exam status: Offered for pass/not pass grade only.
-Final
+Final exam not required.